Skip to main content

 50 g samples

-The trial size.
 Often free with a 250 g purchase, or sold in mixed-grade gift packs.
 Margin is low; print quality is what justifies the cost.
 A pre-made center-seal pouch on a 3-layer laminate works well here.

 100 g (entry)